 Use the Frequency Dial on the back of the unit to choose the pest you want to repel.
 Beside the dial there is a list of pests and their dial settings.
 Here’s a few of the most commonly used settings below:

 The Guardian detects motion by using a specialized thermal sensor that detects small changes in heat in front of the unit.
-This means that an animal moving within 100 ft. of the Guardian can cause shift in the level of heat in the area and cause the device to activate.
-Certain animals (like mice or rats) may be too small to generate enough heat to activate the Guardian (when on a motion setting).
-In those situations we would recommend using the Continuous sound setting rather than using the motion sensor to activate the sound.
+This means that an animal moving within 60ft (18m) of the Guardian can cause shift in the level of heat in the area and cause the device to activate.
+Certain animals (like mice or rats) may be too small to generate enough heat to activate the Guardian when on a motion setting.
+In those situations we would recommend using the continuous sound setting rather than using the motion sensor to activate the sound.

 In some cases, sources of directed light (like flashlights or car headlights) aimed directly at the unit can contain enough infrared light to activate the unit.
 Nearby mirrors can also reflect infrared light, potentially causing the Guardian to activate.
 Keep this in mind when choosing where to set up and install the Guardian.

 Yes, this unit can be placed under your home.
-As long as your home is no larger than 6,000 sq ft, one unit should be sufficient.
-The optional strobe light is highly recommended for repelling pests such as squirrels, raccoons, and bats in darken areas.
+As long as your home is no larger than 6,000ft2 (560m2) one unit should be sufficient.
+The optional strobe light is highly recommended for repelling pests such as squirrels, raccoons, and bats in dark areas.

-As long as your attic is one open room, no larger than 6,000 sq ft, one unit will be adequate to cover your attic.
-The optional strobe light is highly recommended for repelling pests such as squirrels, raccoons, and bats in darken areas.
+As long as your attic is one open room, no larger than 6,000ft2 (560m2), one unit will be adequate to cover your attic.
+The optional strobe light is highly recommended for repelling pests such as squirrels, raccoons, and bats in dark areas.

 The lower settings on the unit are audible.
 When set to a higher setting, you will not be able to hear the frequencies.

-If a pest is just outside the range of the motion detector, or a pest to small to activate the unit is lurking around your yard, you can use the remote control to manually activate the unit, sending the sound frequencies up to 6,000 sq ft away.
+If a pest is just outside the range of the motion detector, or a pest too small to activate the unit is lurking around your yard, you can use the remote control to manually activate the unit.
+This the sound frequencies up to 100ft2 (18m2) away.